biosp4rk/mzmr/readme.txt

 DEEP FREEZE: In order to access the GITGUD and Kraid areas, the player must first kill Imago then the Barisute in the spawn room, or first kill Ridley and then the Barisute in the large room by the GITGUD room.

+SPOOKY MISSION: You can force a seed that requires all 3 spooks by using either the "Locations" or "Rules" tab.
+Simply force Screw Attack to be located in the pumpkin using one of those tabs.

-SPOOKY 2: The "Force Early Morph Jump" option forces either springball, bombs, or 2 power bombs (if PB jumping is enabled) in the Crypt to help prevent seeds that have several softlock/point-of-no-return item locations.
+SPOOKY MISSION 2: The "Force Early Morph Jump" option forces either springball, bombs, or 2 power bombs (if PB jumping is enabled) in the Crypt to help prevent seeds that have several softlock/point-of-no-return item locations.
-The "Hard Tricks" option includes various challenging and niche ricks ranging from mid-air morphing in a three tile gap to hard shinespark chains.
+The "Hard Tricks" option includes various challenging and niche tricks ranging from mid-air morphing in a three tile gap to hard shinespark chains.

 ------------------